James Martin's beef stew with dumplings is a classic, hearty dish.

 James says: 'Browning the meat well is very important when making stews like this, so brown it in batches in a hot pan to make sure it doesn’t braise.
 The meat should also be cut into decent-sized pieces, otherwise they’ll cook too quickly.'

-In order to get tender beef in your beef stew, you’ll need to make sure there is plenty of liquid to be absorbed.
-Stewing and/or boiling the meat will make it tender than frying with oil for example.
-Simmering and cooking the beef for longer means the meat will be more tender and likely to fall off the bone.
+In order to get tender beef, you’ll need to make sure there is plenty of liquid to be absorbed– and don't rush things.
+Simmering and cooking the beef for longer means the meat will be more likely to fall off the bone.

-James Martin’s recipe uses red wine and beef stock which helps add a richness to the stew overall.
-If you want it to be even richer in flavour and texture, we’d recommend seasoning and tasting as you go, adding caramelised onions to the mix; these will give it a thick consistency as well as deep flavour too or you could opt for roasted garlic instead of fresh.
+If you want it to be even richer in flavour and texture, we’d recommend adding caramelised onions to the mix; these will give it a thick consistency as well as deep flavour too.
+Equally, you could opting for roasted garlic instead of fresh.